12 hot enterprise tech startups to watch in 2021

 There are a lot of factors that make Cohesity a 'hot' enterprise startup: unique technology, a founder on his second act after co-founding the now public software company Nutanix and $250 million in funding from SoftBank's Vision Fund.

-The startup itself has designed a cheaper way for enterprises to store what it calls "secondary data" — backups, files, test/dev and analytics data — all monitored using a single cloud environment with simple and rapid recovery options.
+The startup was originally pitched as a cheaper way for enterprises to store what it calls "secondary data" — backups, files, test/dev and analytics data — all monitored using a single cloud platform.
+It has since expanded into other areas of enterprise data management, including analytics, security and rapid recovery.

 Funding: In April 2020, Cohesity raised $250 million in Series E funding, bringing its total funding to $660 million.
 This put the company value at $2.5 billion.